 Botulism is caused by Clostridium botulinum – it is a gram-positive, spore-forming anaerobe.
 It produces botulinum toxin which is extremely potent and harmful.
 There are 4 types that cause the disease in humans: A, B, E, and F.

 It can come from foods e.g. honey or poorly prepared meat (50% are type A), or from wounds (80% are type A).
 Often babies with infantile botulism have had honey ingestion.
-Many cases have no known cause, though, and are thought to be due to inhalation of spores from dust.
+Many cases have no known cause, though, and are thought to be due to the inhalation of spores from dust.

 Exclusive breastfeeding is in fact a risk factor (possibly due to the nature of the flora which allows more spore germination).

 Why is it ‘infantile’?

 In people over 1-year-old, ingestion of Clostridium botulinum spores doesn’t cause problems, because the spores cannot germinate in the gut (i.e. you would actually have to ingest the toxin).

 In those under 1 year old, however, the spores can germinate in the gut and consequently produce the actual toxin.
 This is because of infants’ relative lack of gastric acid, immature immunity, and reduction in the normal flora.

 It usually occurs at 2-4 months of age but some patients are older.

 How does it present?

 Following this, there is a worsening weakness with poor suck, poor head control, hypotonia, hyporeflexia, and a weak cry.

 How is it diagnosed?